treeverse/lakeFS/docs/quickstart/work-with-data-locally.md

 previous: ["Using Actions and Hooks in lakeFS", "./actions-and-hooks.html"]
 ---

-# Work with lakeFS data locally
+# Work with lakeFS Data Locally

 When working with lakeFS, there are scenarios where we need to access and manipulate data locally.
 An example use case for working locally is machine learning model development.
 Machine learning model development is dynamic and iterative.
 To optimize this